techie-joe/library/github-pages/quick-start/readme.md

 This guide will help you troubleshoot common reasons you may be seeing a 404 error.

 > See "[Troubleshooting 404 errors for GitHub Pages sites](https://docs.github.com/en/pages/getting-started-with-github-pages/troubleshooting-404-errors-for-github-pages-sites)".

----

-## Further reading

-> Read about front matter in the [Jekyll documentation](https://jekyllrb.com/docs/frontmatter)